 We give you:

-- Enroll your project with Built Green or register with LEED today.
+By requiring you to enroll with Built Green or register with LEED we will:

 Your project must: